Skip to Content

 Street art along Paseo Bandera, a street in Downtown Santiago

-Santiago is a vibrant city packed with surprises, including street art and world-class museums.
+Santiago is a vibrant city packed with surprises, including street art and world-class museum.

-Although Santiago is a city of many faces, one thing is for certain: this exciting capital city is among the must-see places to visit in Chile.
+Although Santiago is a city of many faces, one thing is for certain: spend a few days in this exciting capital city is among the must-do things to experience in Chile.
 Whether you’re planning on visiting for a few days or a whole month, travelers will have an endless list of things to do in Santiago, Chile.

 What’s there to do in Santiago?